Cesare Prandelli: Valencia

-On 28 September 2016, Prandelli was appointed manager of Spanish La Liga club Valencia.
+On 28 September 2016, Prandelli was appointed manager of Spanish La Liga club Valencia, replacing Pako Ayestarán.
 He resigned after only ten games on 30 December 2016.

 Al-Nasr

 On 25 May 2017, Prandelli was appointed manager of Emirates Arabian Gulf League club Al-Nasr Dubai.

 Genoa

 On 7 December 2018, Prandelli was appointed as Genoa manager.
 His contract was terminated on 20 June 2019.

 Return to Fiorentina

 On 9 November 2020, Prandelli returned to Fiorentina as manager following the sacking of Giuseppe Iachini.
 He resigned on 23 March 2021 following a 2–3 home loss to AC Milan, declaring on a public statement his decision to be motivated by personal reasons and a feeling of distress, and also hinting at the fact it might have been his final role as a coach in his career.